invider/collider.jam/README.md

 ```

 The problem is that the circle disappears
-once it crossed the edge of the screen.
+once it crosses the edge of the screen.

 We can introduce some boundaries on x and y,
 so our evo(dt) would look like this: